byrontheii/advent_of_code_2024/README.md

-# Advent of Code 2022
+# Advent of Code 2024

-Also in Rust!
+In Rust!

 ## Running Solutions

-Pass a command name and path to a data file.
+Pass a day and an option to run.

+Day is formatted like 01a or 01b, where a/b is for the first/second part.

+Option is ex or go for either running the example input or the actual input.

-Example: `cargo run -- calories data/calories.txt`
+Example: `cargo run -- 01a ex`
+Actual: `cargo run -- 01a go`